Best Cloth Menstrual Pads

 You can buy Majestic Diva Cloth pads in a set of five.
 We find this to be the ideal amount to get through your period in style.
 Pair these pads with a menstrual cup for even better protection on those heavy flow days.

 Made of 100% bamboo, this product has a five-layer feature that guarantees you protection, especially on your heavy-flow days.
-Any people who opt for this product are offered total comfort.
+Any woman who opts for this product is offered total comfort.

 Other than the five-layer protection, the Majestic Diva cloth menstrual pads can be cleaned through washing.
 This does not require you anymore to spend extra for another set for in time for your next period cycle.

 What makes this a bestselling product is that these cloth pads are designed not just for your period.
 They can be used for postpartum bleeding, as well.